freeipa/freeipa-healthcheck/README.md

 # Meta

 The meta source is intended to collect basic information about the run such as the host it is run on and the time it was run.

+# Testing and development

+The package can be tested and developed in a python virtual environment.

+It requires a full freeIPA deployment so full set of system packages need to be installed and an IPA master running.

+To create the virtual environment run:

+    % python3 -m venv --system-site-packages venv
+    % venv/bin/pip install -e .

+To use the environment

+    % source venv/bin/activate

+To run the healthchecks (must be done as root for proper results):

+    # source venv/bin/activate
+    # ipa-healthcheck

+To run the tests execute the virtual environment:

+    % pip install pytest
+    % pytest